Marlins vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has put up 52 hits with nine doubles, a triple, six home runs and nine walks.
-He has driven in 16 runs with 11 stolen bases.
+- Estrada has nine doubles, a triple, six home runs, nine walks and 16 RBI (53 total hits).
+He has stolen 11 bases.

-- Estrada hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .286 with two doubles, a triple, a walk and two RBI.
+- Estrada has hit safely in five straight games.
+In his last five games he is hitting .333 with two doubles, a triple, a walk and two RBI.

 Estrada Recent Games